melbinmartin/socialsafe/README.md

 <p align="center">
-  Made From Stratch By Melbin MArtin
+  Made From Stratch By Melbin Martin
 </p>